dhammacakka/americanmonk/content/posts/kind-teleprompter.md

 # Kind Teleprompter

 This **free** teleprompter, with **no subscriptions** and **no ads**, follows your spoken voice in real time as you record videos.
+We don't collect any of your data.
+You can read our full [Privacy Policy](/privacy-policy-for-kind-teleprompter/).

 Simply read your script aloud!
 The offline voice tracking engine matches your spoken words and automatically keeps your script aligned right where you are reading.

-# Why Did I Make It?
+## Why Did I Make It?
 I needed a teleprompter, but didn't want to ask a donor to pay for one, so I made my own.
-I think it turned out pretty well and makes it easier to record videos.
-I hope you enjoy it.
-It was made with love for myself and for anyone else who might need it.  **[Open Source](https://github.com/bksubhuti/kind_teleprompter)**
+I think it turned out pretty well and it makes it easier to record videos.
+I hope you enjoy it and find it useful.
+It was made with love those who need a free and teleprompter.

 ---